egghead2630/Image_classification/README.md

 	])
   with batch_size = 10, for more detailed explaination about the whole process, please refer to the code comment and report.

- Warning: You the data path shall not contain / or \ in the tail.
+ Warning: Data path shall not contain / or \ in the tail.

  	Correct: /data
  	Error: /data/